ungoldman/style.css/readme.md

 sf('style.css')
 ```

-Note that this method requires a little extra work behind the scenes.
-Any external CSS files imported with sheetify must be compiled using [browserify](https://github.com/substack/node-browserify) or [sheetify-postcss](https://github.com/stackcss/sheetify-postcss).
+Note that any external CSS files imported with sheetify must be compiled using [browserify](https://github.com/substack/node-browserify) or [sheetify-postcss](https://github.com/stackcss/sheetify-postcss).

-Here are some other modules out there for requiring CSS using JavaScript:
+Here are some other modules out there for requiring CSS using JavaScript that should also work just fine:

 - [browserify-css](https://www.npmjs.com/package/browserify-css)
 - [css-modules](https://github.com/css-modules/css-modules)